Mastering Corn Cultivation: Proven Techniques for High Yields and Sustainable Farming

 Harvesting and Post-Harvest Management

-• Husk and silks turn brown (for sweet corn)
+• Sweet Corn: Kernels are plump, milky, and silks turn brown

 Sustainable Practices in Corn Farming